Important Notice for all those wishing to travel to Korea during COVID-19:

 Current & former F-4 visa holders:

 If you are a Korean Canadian and have a valid F-4 visa, you may enter Korea but without a valid F-4 visa.
 If you do not have an F-4 visa or have an expired F-4 visa, you must apply anew.
-At this time, immediate family members of Korean nationals are not exempted from visa application but their applications will be expedited if they submit proof of family relationship (Family Relations Certificate).
+At this time, immediate family members of Korean nationals are not exempted from visa application.

-The Consulate does not have the capacity to renew expired visas nor can we extend your visa nearing expiry.
+The Consulate does not have the capacity to renew expired visas nor to extend your visa.
 This can only be done in Korea by the Ministry of Immigration.
 If you have questions about the validity of your current visa (including F-4 visas) or renewing/extending your existing visas, please contact them at http://www.immigration.go.kr / ☎ 011-82-1345.